pghvlaans/sbotools/downloads/index.md

 Use the key from the homepage (updated 2024-12-15) to verify downloads with gpg.

+## Deprecation Notice

+Support for Slackware 14.0, 14.1 and 14.2 will be dropped in `sbotools-4.1`.

 ## Obsolete Builds List

 This file has been installed to `/etc/sbotools/obsolete` since `sbotools-3.6`.
 It contains a list of scripts that have been added to Slackware -current under different names, or are unneeded build dependencies in Slackware -current.
 It will be updated as needed.